-This classification refers to an account for roadway lighting not classified as unmetered or street lighting.
-The consumption for the customer will be based on the calculated connected load times a twelve hour day times the applicable billing period.
+This classification is a sub-category of the street lighting load.
+These customers are billed on a fixed load based on the size of bulb.
 Class B consumers are defined in accordance with O. Reg.
 429/04.
-Further servicing details are available in the distributor's Conditions of Service.
+Further servicing details are available in the utility's Conditions of Service.